CN - Search and find a job in the rail industry in Canada and the US

 Successful candidates will participate in an intense, several months training program during which we will teach them how to inspect track and instruct them on all technical aspects of the role.
 We have designed a program incorporating classroom training coupled with hands-on field training.
 Our theoretical training may take place away from home.
 Successful completion of the training program is mandatory in order to work as an Assistant Track Supervisor.

 The ideal candidate profile:

-Ability to work autonomously, adapt to different situations and manage stress.
+Energetic, ability to work autonomously, adapt rapidly to changing circumstances and situations and manage stressful situations.

 Dedicated to getting the job done while meeting established standards of quality, safety and client satisfaction.